-There are different pricing strategies for building a WordPress solution.
-Some website development companies charge hourly – the amount of work is estimated based on the consulting fees that the development company charges by, and the final amount is worth the time spent on building the solution.
+There are different pricing strategies for building a website, such as fixed fee solutions, development packages, hourly rates, or retainer models.
+However, to provide flexibility and a bespoke experience, many WordPress agencies prefer to charge their customers on a web development per hour rate.
+The amount of work is estimated based on the consulting fees of the development company, and the final amount is worth the time spent on building the solution.

 5 Reasons Why Hourly Projects Are Better Than Fixed Price

 Projects charged by the hour are easier to manage by the development agency.
 In the process of building the website, there are other activities that take time, such as:

 - Optimizing the website for speed, usability, and security.